 Everybody's their own hero, right?
 It's about trying to figure out what position they're looking at it from, and then figuring out a way to bridge that gap between how they're looking at it and how I'm looking at it.
 We don't have to meet on the opposite side, but is there a third point that we can meet at to see a clearer picture of the same thing.
 Does that make sense?

 What comes to mind when I say mental health?

 Self-love, self-care, meditating, working out, nutrition, taking care of your physical fitness as a way to ensure that you take care of what's going on inside.

 Also what comes to mind is this very, very interesting time that we're in right now where people have been forced to slow down and look at things that they didn't look at in the past, maybe things that were in that drawer that they never really dealt with.

 Rather than making it about everyone else make it about yourself.
 What have you discovered during this time?

-With yourself, with people that are in your circle and are close to you.
+With yourself and with people that are in your circle and are close to you.

 Let's just say I have a friend who has been having a tough go.
-I feel like, historically, men have kind of been put in this position where they have to pretend like everything's okay.
-They're not really given the space to be not okay.
-It's like, the man has to always show up and in the position--as a friend, as a father as a brother, whatever--you just get it done.
-There's no space for you not being alright.
+I feel like, historically, men have been put in this position where they have to pretend like everything's okay.
+They're not really given space to not be okay.
+The man has to always show up as a friend, father, brother, whatever, and just get it done.
+There's no space for you to not be alright.

-So a difficult conversation is like, if you're not okay or if your friend's not okay, you say like, man, I know you're not okay.
+A difficult conversation is like, if you're not okay or if your friend's not okay, you say, 'Man, I know you're not okay.'
 But then that friend may not even admit it to you.
-If someone goes through a breakup, I've had so many guy friends that have gone through breakups and you ask them what happened and it's like, "Oh no I had to cut that off."
-But there's no sort of admission that that situation has taken a toll on their emotional or mental health.
-And it can end up having devastating effects.
+I've had so many guy friends that have gone through breakups and you ask them what happened and it's like, 'Oh no I had to cut that off.'
+But there's no sort of admission that that situation has taken a toll on their emotional or mental health, and it can end up having devastating effects.

 How much is masculinity a performance?